-- 1/8 teaspoon Kosher salt
+- ⅛ teaspoon salt

-- 3/4 cup (4 ounces) all-purpose flour
+- ¾ cup (3.75 ounces) all-purpose flour

 - In a food processor fitted with a chopping blade, process the almonds and 3 Tablespoons of the sugar until the almonds are finely ground.
 Set aside.

-- In a mixing bowl, beat butter and remaining ¾ cup of sugar on medium speed until the mixture is light in color and texture, at least 3 minutes.
+- In a mixing bowl, beat butter and the remaining ¾ cup of sugar on high speed until the mixture is light in color and texture, at least 3 minutes.
 Beat in the egg, vanilla extract, baking powder, and salt until well blended.
 Add the almond mixture, blending just until smooth.
 On low speed, gradually beat in the flour mixture just until smooth.
 Cover the dough tightly with plastic wrap.
 Refrigerate until the dough is thoroughly chilled, at least 2 hours or up to 5 days.

-- Using a small icing spatula or knife, spread about 1/2 teaspoon on the underside of a cookie, then sandwich with another cookie, placing them back to back.
+- Using a small icing spatula or knife, spread about a teaspoon on the underside of a cookie, then sandwich it with another cookie, placing them back to back.
 When the chocolate has cooled and set, store cookies at room temperature in an airtight container.
 Yield: 4 dozen single cookies; 2 dozen sandwich cookies.
+(See Tip 5)

-*Pecans can be used in place of almonds.
-If whole almonds with skin are used, blanch to remove the skins.
-To blanch, pour boiling water over almonds.
+- If whole almonds with skin are used, blanch to remove the skins.
+To blanch, add the almonds to boiling water.
 Let stand for three minutes.
 Slip the skins off.
 To toast the nuts, spread them on a baking sheet.
-Bake in a preheated 350° F oven for about 10 minutes.
+Bake in a preheated 350° F oven for 15 to 20 minutes or until golden brown.
 Processing the nuts with sugar keeps them from releasing too much oil from the blade’s friction.

 - Pecans can be used in place of almonds.
 Toast for about 8 minutes at 350°F.